Trinity Lutheran Seminary: History

-The merged institution, renamed as Trinity Lutheran Seminary, opened its doors on September 1, 1978.
+The merged institution, renamed Trinity Lutheran Seminary, opened its doors on September 1, 1978.
 For the decade from 1978 until the merger creating the Evangelical Lutheran Church in America in 1988, Trinity was owned and operated jointly by the ALC and the LCA.
 At the time they were two of the three largest Lutheran bodies in the United States.

-On January 1, 2018, Trinity once again became a part of the university that it founded in 1850, Capital University, to become Trinity Lutheran Seminary at Capital University.
+On January 1, 2018, Trinity rejoined the university that it founded in 1850, Capital University, to become Trinity Lutheran Seminary at Capital University.

 Academics

 Trinity Lutheran Seminary is accredited and its degree programs are approved by the Association of Theological Schools in the United States and Canada and by the Commission on Institutions of Higher Education of the North Central Association of Colleges and Schools.

-Trinity offers First Professional degrees of Master of Divinity (M.Div.), Master of Theological Studies (MTS), and Master of Arts in Youth and Family Ministry (MAYFM), and the graduate degree of Master of Sacred Theology (STM).
+Trinity offers First Professional degrees of Master of Divinity (M.Div.) and Master of Theological Studies (MTS).